Open All Night (TV series)

 Open All Night is an American sitcom that aired on ABC from November 28, 1981, to March 5, 1982.
-The show centered on Gordon Feester (George Dzundza) and his oddball family working in an all-night chain grocery store named 364 Store that is open everyday except Christmas.
+The show centered on Gordon Feester (George Dzundza) and his oddball family working in an all-night chain grocery store named 364 Store that is open every day except Christmas.
 Store manager Feester lives in an apartment above the store with his wife, Gretchen, and his teenaged step-son, Terry.